-A study in the American Journal of Clinical Nutrition showed that drinking matcha regularly can result in an increase in the body’s rate of thermogenesis (the rate at which you burn calories) from 8-10% to 35-43%!
-(10) That same study also showed the possibility of a significant reduction in body fat from drinking matcha.
+A study in the American Journal of Clinical Nutrition showed that drinking matcha tea regularly can result in an increase in the body’s rate of thermogenesis (the rate at which you burn calories) from 8-10% to 35-43%!
+(10) That same study also showed the possibility of a significant reduction in body fat from drinking matcha green tea.
 (11)

 4. Improve Mood and Mental Focus

 While all green tea contains L-theanine, the levels found in matcha are unmatched.
-While most green teas have 4 milligrams of l-theanine per serving, matcha has 20 milligrams!
-(15) So the calming and focusing effect that green tea can give you is seriously compounded in your cup of matcha.
+While most green teas have 4 milligrams of l-theanine per serving, matcha tea has 20 milligrams!
+(15) So the calming and focusing effect that green tea can give you is seriously compounded in your cup of matcha tea.

 5. Assist in Detoxification

 Chlorophyll, the chemical responsible for the lovely green color in plants, is a proven aid in detoxification.
-(16) It helps flush away heavy metals, toxins and chemicals from the body.
-Because matcha tea leaves are shaded before harvest, they accrue higher levels of chlorophyll than other green teas, making matcha the superior choice for detoxification.
+(16) It helps flush away heavy metals, toxins, and chemicals from the body.
+Because matcha tea leaves are shaded before harvest, they accrue higher levels of chlorophyll than other green teas, making matcha green tea the superior choice for detoxification.

 6. Prevent Cell Damage

-Specifically with regard to tea, studies have shown that drinking matcha regularly reduces damage caused by free radicals.
+Specifically, with regard to tea, studies have shown that drinking matcha tea regularly reduces damage caused by free radicals.
 (18) This has anti-aging implications, plus it’s really good news for building a stronger immune system!

 And it’s a better kind of caffeine high!
 Is that even possible?
 Turns out not all caffeine is created equal.
 The caffeine in tea binds to antioxidants forming a larger compound which slows its absorption rate and results in a time-release effect.
 Calming l-theanine also counterbalances the energizing effects of caffeine.
 So, no jitters or headaches and definitely no caffeine crash!

-Surprisingly, there are no clear guidelines for what constitutes ceremonial vs culinary grade matcha, which is why we had to create our own (more on that later).
+Surprisingly, there are no clear guidelines for what constitutes ceremonial vs culinary grade matcha tea, which is why we had to create our own (more on that later).

-There are two primary grades of matcha: ceremonial grade and culinary grade.
+There are two primary grades of matcha green tea: ceremonial grade and culinary grade.

-Culinary grade matcha is split into 5 categories: Premium grade, Cafe grade, Ingredient grade, Classic grade, Kitchen grade again with no clear guidelines or regulations as to what belongs in which grade.
+Culinary grade matcha green tea is split into 5 categories: Premium grade, Cafe grade, Ingredient grade, Classic grade, Kitchen grade again with no clear guidelines or regulations as to what belongs in which grade.

-The name “matcha” literally means “powdered tea.”
+The name “matcha tea” literally means “powdered tea.”
 And the process of turning tea leaves into a powder is not new!
-Matcha was the primary method tea was consumed in China during the Tang Dynasty (600-900AD).
+Matcha tea was the primary method tea was consumed in China during the Tang Dynasty (600-900AD).

-Want to be really authentic about your matcha drinking?
-Matcha was intended to be drank out of a bowl or chawan that you hold in both hands, as opposed to a mug or teacup.
+Want to be really authentic about your matcha tea drinking?
+Matcha green tea was intended to be drank out of a bowl or chawan that you hold in both hands, as opposed to a mug or teacup.
 Bottoms up!

 In spite of the importance of tea ceremony, there are no clear regulations regarding what constitutes ceremonial grade matcha with teamakers and tea brands setting their own standards.
-This can lead to problems with exported matcha.
+This can lead to problems with exported matcha green tea.

 - First second or third flush